 I have over 15 years of expertise across health, technology, international development, social impact, experience, sensemaking, culture, and other field research projects.
-I’ve conducted and supervised over 30 research and development projects in diverse sociocultural and technological settings.
-For example, I’ve facilitated drip irrigation design research with farmers and engineers in West Africa, evaluated NGO programs, researched Australian perceptions of the intersections between eating disordered behavior and obesity, explored the cultural and ecological basis of infanticide in Ghana, and observed American physician and patient experiences with new technologies in the clinic.
+I’ve conducted and supervised over 30 research and development projects in diverse settings.
+For example, I’ve facilitated design research with farmers and engineers in West Africa, evaluated NGO programs, researched Australian perceptions of the intersections between eating disordered behavior and obesity, explored the cultural and ecological basis of child mortality in Ghana and Burkina Faso, and observed American physician and patient experiences with new technologies in the clinic.
 I am also an experienced program director and research mentor.

 Anthropologists deliver meaning-rich, contextualized findings.
-My social and psychocultural methods challenge conventional thinking and make sense of complexity.
-I ask nuanced questions, learn from the experience of others, articulate the “unknown unknowns,” and bring holism and humanity into the research process (no matter what the topic).
+My ethnographic and psychocultural methods challenge conventional thinking and make sense of complexity.
+I ask nuanced questions, learn from the experience of others, articulate the “unknown unknowns,” and bring holism and humanity into the research process.

-In addition to executing all aspects of research design, data collection, and analysis, I specialize in:
+In addition to executing all aspects of research design, data collection, analysis, and synthesis, I specialize in:

-• A range of qualitative, mixed, user-experience, and ethnographic methods
+• A range of qualitative, mixed, and ethnographic methods (in any context)

-I am available for field research projects for corporate, government, NGO, and nonprofit organizations seeking design, sensemaking, international development, global health, policy, user experience, and strategy research.
-I also offer expert witness and advising services on infanticide, culture and health, child and maternal maltreatment, and child rights issues.
+I am available for ethnographic and other field research projects for corporate, government, NGO, and nonprofit organizations seeking design, sensemaking, international development, global health, policy, experience, and strategy research.

 Contact me if you are interested.